gphillips8frw/cookiecutter-docker-science/README.rst

     ├── notebook                          <- This directory sotres the ipynb files saved in Jupyter Notebook.
     ├── requirements.txt                  <- Libraries needed to run experiments.
 The library listed in this file │                                        are installed in the Docker container.
+    ├── reports                           <- Generated analysis as HTML, PDF, LaTeX, etc.
-    └── scripts                           <- Users add the script files to generate model files or run evaluation.
+    │   └── figures                       <- Generated graphics and figures to be used in reporting └── scripts                           <- Users add the script files to generate model files or run evaluation.